Experimental Design for Causal Effect Identification: Proofs

-\lemhitsetform* \begin{proof} First note that if $A$ is an intervention set that makes $Q[S]$ identifiable, it hits all the hedges formed for $Q[S]$ in $\mathcal{G}$, as otherwise from hedge criterion (Theorem \ref{thm: hedge criterion}) $Q[S]$ would not be identifiable.
+Combining the three claims above, solving the minimum hitting set for $F_i$s is equivalent to solving the minimum cost intervention set for $Q[\{s\}]$. \end{proof} \lemhitsetform* \begin{proof} First note that if $A$ is an intervention set that makes $Q[S]$ identifiable, it hits all the hedges formed for $Q[S]$ in $\mathcal{G}$, as otherwise from hedge criterion (Theorem \ref{thm: hedge criterion}) $Q[S]$ would not be identifiable.
 Conversely, if $A$ hits all the hedges formed for $Q[S]$ in $\mathcal{G}$, intervening on $A$ makes $Q[S]$ identifiable.
 As a result, a set $A$ is an intervention to identify $Q[S]$ in $\mathcal{G}$ if and only if it is a hitting set for $\{F_1\setminus S,...,F_m\setminus S\}$.
 Since the set of interventions and the hitting sets coincide, a minimum intervention set is a minimum hitting set and vice-versa. \end{proof}

 \lemdirP* \begin{proof} First, from Lemma \ref{lem: inside S} we know that $S\cap A=\emptyset$.
 Now define $B=S\cup(\PaC{S}\setminus A)$.
 If $B\setminus S\neq \emptyset$, then by definition, $B$ is a hedge formed for $Q[S]$ in $\mathcal{G}_{[V\setminus A]}$, and from Theorem \ref{thm: hedge criterion}, $Q[S]$ is not identifiable in $\mathcal{G}_{[V\setminus A]}$, which is a contradiction.
 As a result, $B\setminus S=\emptyset$, or equivalently, $\PaC{S}\setminus A = \emptyset$. \end{proof}